geojsg/data-cleaning/CodeBook.md

 ## Tidy dataset

-From these raw datasets, only one tidy datasets is generated with following structure:
+From these raw datasets, only one tidy dataset is generated with following structure:
 * Activity: nominal variable with descriptive categorical value
 * Subject : nominal variable represented by integers
 * Measurements variables : only the ones related to mean or standard deviation
 * better readable names of all these features

-This data set is created in format TXT with Tab-separated value method
+This dataset is created in format TXT with Tab-separated value method